christopher-roelofs/beat2x/README.md

 # beat2x
-DDR style game by miq01with artwork by Zenzuke
+DDR style game by miq01 with artwork by Zenzuke